Dragons' Den (British TV programme): Jenny Campbell

 Campbell left Dragons' Den with her last episode airing on 3 February 2019.
 She put her leaving down to a need to focus on her new role at the Prince's Trust Enterprise Fellowship Programme, as well as helping her sons Rik and Tom develop as entrepreneurs.
 She was replaced in series 17 by Sara Davies.

 Tej Lalvani

 In January 2021, it was announced that Lalvani would be leaving the show after four years, to focus on the expansion and development of his business Vitabiotics.
 He left at the end of Series 18.
 In May 2021, it was announced that from Series 19 Lalvani was to be replaced by entrepreneur Steven Bartlett, who at the time, was the youngest dragon in the den's history.

 Sara Davies

 On 6 March 2025, Sara Davies announced she would be stepping away from filming Dragons’ Den “for now” to focus on her own business, marking the 22nd series as her last one.

+Touker Suleyman

+On 7 June 2026, Touker Suleyman announced he would be leaving the show at the end of Series 23 after 11 years, stating that he felt it was time for 'new blood' in the den.
+He later clarified that he was solely 'retiring from the show,' with his focus now solely on his business ventures and continuing to mentor the entrepreneurs he completed deals with in the den.